-This post was written by Diana Vining and Cristina Arellano, both first year Duke MBA students.
+This post was written in August 2013 by Diana Vining and Cristina Arellano, both first year Duke MBA students.
 Diana and Cristina reflect on the 10th annual Day in Durham – where more than 1500 Fuqua first years have explored the Durham community and been inspired to use their business skills for social impact.

 How do you get 200 first year Daytime MBA students, MMS students, and partners to show up to school on a rainy Saturday morning?
 Well, you throw the 10th annual Day in Durham!
 Quoted by many second years to be “one of my favorite experiences of the year,” Day in Durham is an incredible opportunity for the Fuqua community to get out of the “bubble” and into the “real world.”